ad-freiburg/elevant/docs/included_linkers.md

 In ELEVANT, you can use the TagMe linker with the `link_benchmark_entities.py` script and the linker name `tagme`.
 In the corresponding config file `configs/tagme.config.json` you can additionally specify a score threshold.
 The threshold is a value between 0 and 1.
 Predicted entities with a score lower than the threshold will be discarded.
  Per default, the threshold is 0.2.
+NOTE: You need a personal access token to access the TagMe API which ELEVANT uses.
+The process is easy and is described at <https://github.com/marcocor/tagme-python>.
+Once you have your token, specify it in the config file under the key word `token`.

     python3 link_benchmark_entities.py <experiment_name> -l tagme -b <benchmark_name>

-The TagMe linker class is implemented [here](../src/linkers/tagme_linker.py) and uses the TagMe API.
+The TagMe linker class is implemented [here](../src/linkers/tagme_linker.py).
 TagMe predicts Wikipedia entity links.
  We map the predicted Wikipedia entities to Wikidata using our mappings.

 #### DBpedia Spotlight
 DBpedia Spotlight is a linking system developed by Daiber et al. and described in the 2013 paper